nybblebytes/ExecCheck/README_ExecCheck.md

 Binaries are scored based on:

-- Unsigned status
+- **Unsigned status** — unsigned executables may be ad-hoc or tampered with and bypass Apple’s notarization pipeline.
-- Missing or untrusted team ID
+- **Missing or untrusted team ID** — binaries without a trusted team identifier often originate from unknown developers.
-- Gatekeeper override flags
+- **Gatekeeper override flags** — indicates a user or policy has explicitly bypassed Gatekeeper protections.
-- Revoked or weak certificates
+- **Revoked or weak certificates** — code signing certificates revoked by Apple or using insecure algorithms are suspicious.
-- Malicious VT results (optional)
-- External volume origin
+- **Malicious VT results (optional)** — hashes are looked up against VirusTotal to see if prior analysis flagged them as malware.
+Lookups rely on the `vt_api_key` you provide in the configuration and respect API rate limits by pausing 15 seconds between requests (see `vt.py`).
+- **External volume origin** — executables launched from removable or network volumes may evade standard quarantine workflows.
+- **Custom flag masks** — user-supplied bitmasks can assign scores to unusual policy flags, helping surface tampering or overrides that aren’t covered by the default rules.

 Each record receives:
 - `risk_score`: numerical severity